Milan-Cruz/Portfolio_Milan/README.md

-# React Storybook - UI Garden
+# React Component Library - UI Garden (with Code Quality Checks)

 ## Project Overview

 This repository contains reusable UI components built with React, styled using StyledComponents, and documented with Storybook.
 Each component includes two states: default and disabled, offering versatility for use in various UI scenarios.
+The project is now equipped with **code quality checks** to ensure consistent formatting, linting, and successful test runs before committing changes to Git.

 ### Components: